What are retinoids?

 What are the side effects?
 Are retinoids safe?

 Good news!
 Side effects can be greatly minimized with great instructions and proper use (e.g. appropriate strength level for your skin type, applying oil-free moisturizer, etc.).
-Some common side effects of retinoids are sensitivity, peeling, or redness.
+Some common side effects of retinoids are sensitivity, peeling or redness, but again these can be greatly minimized with proper care.
 When first starting to use retinoids, retinoids can make your skin more sensitive to the sun.
-We advise using sun protection (but we’re assuming you’re already doing that, right? ).
+We advise using sun protection (but we’re assuming you’re already doing that, right?).
 Keep in mind, after a few months of use, your skin’s response to UV rays will return to normal.

 For those prone to acne, there may be a two to four week “purging” period where you experience acne breakouts before your skin clears up.
 Patience is key.